 Deferred Action for Childhood Arrivals (DACA)

-This process is complicated and we strongly encourage students to seek counsel with an immigration attorney before considering this as an option.
 Education Abroad advisors cannot assist with Advance Parole applications.
 Immigration attorney resources: The organization We Own the Dream, or CU Student Legal Services, or aila.org.

-After consulting an attorney, contact the CU Boulder Education Abroad Coordinator for Diversity & Access.
+For any questions, please contact the CU Boulder Education Abroad Coordinator for Diversity & Access.

 IMPORTANT: The information on this page is not intended to constitute legal advice and should not be relied upon as such.
 It is the responsibility of the student to ensure compliance with all applicable laws, regulations and policies.